Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

 \subsection{Support for Sparse Tensors}

-\mysubsubsection{Challenges in supporting sparse tensors} The code for manipulating sparse tensors exhibits non-static\footnote{Cannot be analyzed at compile time} loop bounds, non-static array accesses, and conditionals.
-Analyzing such code is challenging for compilers because it is difficult to analyze at compile time.
-The following pseudo-code shows an example of a direct convolution with sparse tensors (bounds of the $j$ loop and accesses of the array $in$ are non-static).
+\mysubsubsection{Challenges in supporting sparse tensors} While compiler support is needed in general for targeting ML hardware accelerators with diverse features, sparse tensor computations with various dataflows especially need further support.
+The code for manipulating sparse tensors exhibits \insight{non-static loop bounds, non-static array accesses, and conditionals}, which are difficult to analyze at compile time.
+The following pseudo-code shows one example of a direct convolution with sparse tensors (bounds of $j$ and accesses of $in$ are non-static).